tuxedocurly/Ploopy-Knob-CNC-Case/README.md

 ## Contributing & Feedback

 Have you machined your own?
 I'd love to see it!
-Feel free to open an issue or a pull request, or send me a message on [Ko-Fi](https://ko-fi.com/tuxedomakes).
+Feel free to open an issue or a pull request.
 If you have suggestions for improving the design or find any issues, please open an issue in the repository.